skippyr/skippyr/README.md

 I believe that software development is a constant search for the balance between needs and dreams: something to learn from previous mistakes and be done better in every opportunity.

-You will see that I usually design simple and decent software.
+You will see that I usually design simple and decent software, specially for Linux.

 ## Contact